 The stakes are 7.5 inches long, so they can stick deep into the earth.
 They won’t get pulled out by windy weather!
 They also won’t slip out of the ground.

-The MSR Groundhog Stakes are made of 7075 series aluminum.
+The MSR Groundhog Stakes are made of 7075 series aluminium.
 Not only does this make them light, but it also makes them durable!
 These will last you for a long time.

-Remember, though, most tent stakes—especially those made of aluminum—aren’t designed to be pounded into the ground.
+Remember, though, most tent stakes, especially those made of aluminium, aren’t designed to be pounded into the ground.

 You’ll need to skip the rocks and hammers when using these.
 Fortunately, the tips are pointy enough that they should slide right in with a little coaxing